 Beau was an accomplished attorney with deep experience in complex litigation and a track record of promoting diversity in the legal profession.
 He is the founder of a non-profit organization that is fighting to end the stigma of HIV in our local communities.
 He is a former college band geek who has stayed involved with his alma mater to keep pushing for music and arts education.

 And Beau is a thoughtful leader who has won fights to protect vulnerable children from abuse in civil rights cases against Texas school districts.
 When every other institution has failed us, Beau knows the courts should always be the one place that delivers justice.

 That’s the kind of legal expertise, real world experience and rock-solid values we need in our judiciary and especially on the 190th Civil District Court.

-Among his numerous volunteer activities, Beau serves on the State Bar of Texas Minority Counsel Program Steering Committee and founded and is still active with LIVE Consortium, a Houston-based nonprofit that educates Houstonians about, and works to overcome, the stigmas associated with HIV-AIDS.
+Among his numerous volunteer activities, Beau previously served on the State Bar of Texas Minority Counsel Program Steering Committee and founded LIVE Consortium, a Houston-based nonprofit that educates Houstonians about, and works to overcome, the stigmas associated with HIV-AIDS.
+Beau is now Co-Chair of the Houston Bar Association’s LGBTQ + Committee.
 Beau is married to Patrick Summers, Artistic Director of the Houston Grand Opera.
 They live in the Museum District in Houston.